MalekMansour/Killer-Invasion/websites.md

 33. White Faced Screamer (Jumpscare Website)
 34. Organotic (An organ shop where you can buy livers, hearts, brains, etc.)
 35. Satan Worship Blog (very long website with a lot of links in it.)

-20. 8-Bit Tulip Game
+36. 8-Bit Tulip Game
-25. Free Money Website (NOT A SCAM)
-26. How to deal with depression.
+37. How to deal with depression.
 (Blog)